CBD Effect – How Does Cannabidiol Work in the Body?

 How does the effect of CBD work?

-CBD acts through a complex interaction with various physiological systems in the body, the Endocannabinoid System (ECS), but also other transmitter systems as well as intracellular processes.
-It therefore regulates a variety of processes, e.g., the energy balance of cells or signal transduction of neurons.
-The ECS system is a network of receptors (especially CB1 and CB2), endogenous ligands (endocannabinoids), and enzymes that control central functions such as pain regulation, sleep, mood, immune system and inflammatory processes.
+CBD acts through a complex interaction with various physiological systems in the body, the Endocannabinoid system (ECS), but also other transmitter systems as well as intracellular processes.
+It therefore regulates a variety of processes, e.g. the energy balance of cells or signal transduction of neurons.
+The ECS system is a network of receptors (especially CB1 and CB2), endogenous ligands (endocannabinoids) and enzymes, controlling central functions such as pain regulation, sleep, mood, immune system and inflammatory processes.
 Cannabidiol acts not directly activating on these receptors (like THC), but modulating and indirectly stabilizing, which leads to a balancing effect leads.
 This promotes the physiological balance (homeostasis) of the body.

 |